 Intermittent fasting has been shown to be beneficial to neurological health.
 Try the 16/8 method.
 Fast for a sixteen-hour window (try after dinner until the next day) and eat only between the 8-hour window.
 Research has found that fasting can improve neural connections in the brain, prevent the formation of toxic amyloid plaques and improve memory and cognition (Source).

-If you’re a morning coffee drinker, we recommend Purity coffee.
+If you’re a morning coffee drinker, we recommend Cardiology Coffee.
 This coffee has the highest antioxidant capacity there is, which greatly benefits the brain.
-You can drink 1-2 cups Purity coffee in the morning (use code WOLFSON for a discount at checkout).
+You can drink 1-2 cups, and studies say more, of Cardiology Coffee in the morning.

 The Paleo diet has tremendous evidence for improving Alzheimer’s disease risk factors such as inflammation, hypertension, cholesterol, triglycerides and the list goes on and on.
 Alzheimer’s disease has become a metabolic disorder and the Paleo diet is great for improving aspects of metabolic health.